-Incomplete grades are an option in limited situations where a student has already completed the majority of course work.
-Students who receive an Incomplete grade(s) will work with their faculty member to identify the incomplete work and an agreed upon timeline for completing the work.
-Students who receive an Incomplete (I) grade will be reviewed for academic progress.
+Incomplete grades are an option in limited situations where a student has completed at least 75% of course work.
+Students who receive an Incomplete grade(s) work with their faculty member to identify the incomplete work and an agreed upon timeline for completing the work.
+Students who receive an Incomplete (I) grade are reviewed for academic progress.
 The default grade assigned to an Incomplete grade will be considered in the academic actions review.
 To learn more about Incomplete Grades, students should consult the Undergraduate Catalog.